sageify/shln/envy.md

 The export -p command prints export statements in a platform specific format.
 Same is true for nv.
 The export -n removes export flag.

+## Todo

+nv shows all
+nv . shows current

+all -a is for nv

+nv system - show only system

 ## References
 http://www.etalabs.net/sh_tricks.html